 It is also customary that the academic’s family accompanies the academic on sabbatical.
 This often means a period without normal work for the academic’s partner and extended periods when children in the family must attend school in a foreign country.
 These family experiences are usually deeply rewarding and create memories that last a lifetime.
 It is a common experience that family life is also renewed and strengthened during a sabbatical.

 Abroad without stress

 A sabbatical should preferably be held abroad but the goals of the sabbatical can also be achieved elsewhere within the academic’s own country.
 The most important thing is that a sabbatical must provide a period of academic freedom well away from the everyday stresses of the home institution.
 Even though sabbaticals have not been a regular part of the academic tradition in Lund, there is now significant encouragement and support for them within the university’s leadership.

-Funding for a sabbatical can come from a research grant held by the academic, or from other sources such as the Wenner-Gren Foundation, which has a special program for sabbaticals (link to page in Swedish).
-The Swedish Foundation for International Cooperation in Research and Higher Education (STINT) also runs a program for sabbaticals (link to page in Swedish), but strictly for teaching (for this program the University of Lund nominates candidates that then compete for funding from STINT).
+Funding for a sabbatical can come from a research grant held by the academic, or from other sources such as the Wenner-Gren Foundation, which has a special program for sabbaticals (in Swedish).
+The Swedish Foundation for International Cooperation in Research and Higher Education (STINT) also runs a program for sabbaticals (in Swedish), but strictly for teaching (for this program the University of Lund nominates candidates that then compete for funding from STINT).
 For teaching sabbaticals, there are also several other possibilities for funding available (see Lund University's Staff Pages).

 Six years you shall sow your field, and six years you shall prune your vineyard, and gather in their yield; but in the seventh year there shall be a Sabbath of complete rest for the land, a Sabbath for the Lord.
 Leviticus 25: 3-4